winwowin/590PZ-Project/README.md

 # Spot [in progress]

 ## Current known problem:
 Minimax with alpha-beta pruning is inversed.
-It target the worst score instead of the best.
+It target the worst score instead of the best.<br>
+There will be the settings gui that let you adjust the board, number of players, and hardness.
+(Functions work but GUI under construction)<br>

 ## Background